agentcomparer/comparer-sdk/README.md

 ### Configuration

-Set your API key as an environment variable:
+Set your API key as an environment variable.
+You can find the API key in your [account profile](https://agentcomparer.com/profile)

 ```bash
 # On Windows (Command Prompt):